elfhosted/elfhosted.com/docs/app/riven.md

 ![](/images/riven-settings-2.png)

+!!! warning "Plex auth broken in v0.7.5"
+    At present, it's not possible to perform Plex authentication via the UI.
+Use [this guide][plex-token] to get your Plex token, and paste it into your `config/riven/settings.json` directly.

 Under **Media Server**, click `Authenticate with Plex` to retrieve the token necessary for Riven to interact with Plex:

 ![](/images/riven-settings-3.png)